 “It’s Possible” Canine Conditioning Workshop

-Animal Rehabilitation & Conditioning Center and Happy Dogs Training Center are excited to announce that Rob Porter will return in 2020 to conduct his “It’s Possible!”
+Happy Dogs Training Center is excited to announce that Rob Porter will be returning to Happy Dogs to conduct his “It’s Possible!”
 Canine Conditioning Seminar.

 Canine conditioning can be used for many types of dogs.
 Conditioning will help reduce the risk of injury to your sport/athletic dog, bridge the gap after completing rehabilitation to return to what they love and can also benefit dogs as they age to stay mobile, comfortable and functioning at a higher level.
 Whether your dog is active in obedience, conformation, agility, flyball or are executive couch potatoes, they will benefit from conditioning.
 Conditioning is important for all dogs as they are meant to be mobile.

 Our canine athletes deserve the same type of systematic conditioning that human athletes leverage.
 Robby understands the physical demands placed on sporting dogs and the conditioning that they need to be stronger than the demands we impose upon them.
 With this system, you will learn how to evaluate your dog’s form and function at a very basic level.
 This can help you realize quickly if your dog has an issue that needs to be addressed by a professional.

 Robby been doing canine rehabilitation since the late 1990’s when he developed a system of force-free exercises for rehabilitation.
 It’s Possible! extends that into an exercise program targeted to the needs of the canine athlete.
 Every exercise builds on simple foundation exercises (with appropriate modifications for every size dog).

 Friday evening lecture is mandatory for all working spot participants.